 Enjoy the best September events in Vancouver and nearby areas.
-The cooler days of September nods its head to the close of summer, as children head back to school.
-September doesn’t have to mean the fun stops, it’s just a new time of the year to explore some great new events.
-There are interesting culinary offerings, sunflower festivals, apple and cranberry harvesting, cultural performances, corn mazes to explore and so much more.
+The cooler days of September nod its head to the close of summer as children head back to school.
+September doesn’t have to mean the fun stops.
+It’s just a new time of the year to explore some great new events.
+There are interesting culinary offerings, sunflower festivals, apple and cranberry harvesting, cultural performances, corn mazes to explore, and more.

 If we have left off your favourite event, let us know in the comments below.

-Plan ahead and save money.
-Look for early bird discount codes for some events – check out our 2023 Guide best pumpkin patches and corn mazes in Metro Vancouver, 2023 Haunted Halloween Guide for Metro Vancouver, and the 2023 guide for Vancouver Christmas events, holiday light displays and markets.
+Plan and save money.
+Look for early bird discount codes for some events – check out our 2025 Guide best pumpkin patches and corn mazes in Metro Vancouver, 2025 Haunted Halloween Guide for Metro Vancouver, and the 2025 guide for Vancouver Christmas events, holiday light displays and markets.

 Best September Events in Vancouver